Google and Microsoft Strengths and Weaknesses

 One advantage Google may have over Microsoft is public perception.
 Part of Google's philosophy is "you can make money without doing evil" [source: Google].
 Google has built a reputation on innovation and customer service.
 The company's headquarters -- the Googleplex -- is famous for its unique amenities and offices.

 Google's position on the Web is solid.
-According to the analysis firm Efficient Frontier, Google held 76 percent of the search engine advertisement market in the third quarter of 2008.
-Gmail, Google's Web-based e-mail, grew 43 percent from 2007 to 2008 [source: Zafra].
+According to the analysis firm Efficient Frontier, Google held 75 percent of the search engine advertisement market in first quarter 2010.
+Gmail, Google's Web-based e-mail shows steady growth, up 27 percent from 2009 to 2010, while the reigning Yahoo Mail is losing ground [source: Saint and Angelova].
 In addition to its search engine, Google offers consumers online productivity software, video and photo sharing services and mapping applications.
-While Google supports offline applications through its Google Gears product, it doesn't produce many desktop applications.
+Google has worked its way into the OS market with its mobile platform Android and its Web-based OS project Chromium.
+However, it doesn't produce many desktop applications that can stand alone without Internet connectivity.

 If consumers begin to buy inexpensive machines with limited processing power, Google will have an advantage.
 That's because almost all of its products are Web services.
 The only piece of software you need to access most of Google's services is a Web browser.
-In 2008, Google introduced its own browser: Google Chrome.
-Chrome may be the first step toward a Web-based operating system.
+As mentioned earlier, Google introduced its own Chrome browser that jumped to the third-largest market share quickly.
+The Chrome browser may pave the way for the Web-based Chrome OS to become a viable OS competitor.

 If consumers decide that they prefer to buy the latest and greatest computer hardware, Microsoft has the advantage.
 Their products tend to have more features because they rely on the computer's native processing power to run.
-Web services tend to be less complex -- not because the computers running the applications are less powerful but because broadband speeds aren't fast enough for an ideal consumer experience.
+Web services tend to be less complex -- not because the computers running the applications are less powerful, but because broadband speeds aren't fast enough for an ideal consumer experience in many cases.